aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 7 Deploy and configure Azure Firewall using the Azure portal.md

 1. You should be blocked by the firewall.

      ![RDP session on Srv-work server - browser blocked on microsoft.com](../media/L6U7-3.png)

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ Provide three common usage scenarios for firewalls.
-+ Provide a table comparing the features of the Azure Firewall SKUs.
-+ Describe the three types of rules you can create for an Azure Firewall.

-## Learn more with self-paced training

-+ [Introduction to Azure Firewall](https://learn.microsoft.com/training/modules/introduction-azure-firewall/).
-In this module, you learn how Azure Firewall protects Azure virtual network resources including features, rules, and deployment options.
-+ [Introduction to Azure Firewall Manager](https://learn.microsoft.com/training/modules/intro-to-azure-firewall-manager/).
-In this module, you learn how Azure Firewall Manager provides central security policy and route management for cloud-based security perimeters.

 ## Key takeaways